Advertisement

 In healthy people with normal kidney function, higher-protein diets have been shown to be safe in research trials.
 If you have any kidney, liver or metabolic issues, or you are pregnant, always check with your doctor or registered dietitian before making big changes to your diet.

-Use your personalized numbers, then explore more tools like the BMI Calculator, Calorie Calculator and Body Fat Calculator to build a complete, data-driven plan for your health and fitness journey.
+Use your personalised numbers, then explore more tools like the BMI Calculator, Calorie Calculator and Body Fat Calculator to build a complete, data-driven plan for your health and fitness journey.

 How does this protein calculator work?